 - Related Emerj executive interviews

 Our own recent healthcare AI industry research suggests that around a third of all healthcare AI SaaS companies are focusing partly or exclusively on diagnostics – making it one of the largest focus areas for burgeoning startups in the field.
+Further detail on mobile medical diagnostics can be found within our article, AI for Mobile Medical Diagnostics – Current Applications.

 Before diving into present applications, we’ll begin with background facts and terminology about in vitro medical diagnostics, and a brief summary of the findings of our research on this topic: